jeremygradisher/resources/README.md

 Things that I commonly need for software development:

-## Ruby on Rails Resouces:
+# Ruby on Rails Resources:

-Create Ruby on Rails app locally:
+## Create Ruby on Rails app locally:
 ```
 $ rails new test123 --database=postgresql